tsegall/fta/README.md

  * leadingZeroCount (Long type only) - The leading number of zeroes
  * decimalSeparator (Double type only) - The character used to separate the integral component from the fractional component
  * quantiles - access to q-quantiles.
 See Note 3.
+ * histograms - access to the associated histogram.
+See Note 4.

 The following fields are *not* calculated by FTA (but may be set on the Analyzer).
  * totalCount - The total number of elements in the entire data stream (-1 unless set explicitly).